polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 ```

 Notice, if none of these last parts makes any sense for you at all - I encourage you to go to e.g. YouTube and do a search
-for e.g. "GnuPG" or "PGP", etc, to understand how PGP and GnuPG works.
-These last Active Events are simply thin wrappers
+for e.g. "GnuPG" or "PGP", "Public key cryptography", etc, to understand how PGP and GnuPG works.
+These last Active Events
-around your existing GnuPG database, which holds your Open PGP keys.
+are simply thin wrappers around your existing GnuPG database, which holds your Open PGP keys.